melissamcewen/all-chores/README.md

 ### Hot Water Heater
 - Inspection
 - Flush (depends on local water supply consult with a professional)
+- If you have whole house water softener or other similar device see manual

 ### Refrigerator
 - Take everything out and do a deep clean